Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Introduction

 \section{Introduction}

-The Cheeger-Gromoll splitting theorem states that a Riemannian manifold with non-negative Ricci curvature which contains a geodesic line splits off a factor $\R$.
-In \cite{Kasue83} Kasue proved a version of this result in the presence of boundary components: A Riemannian manifold with mean convex boundary and nonnegative Ricci curvature that contains a geodesic ray with initial point in the boundary splits off $[0, \infty)$.
+By the Cheeger-Gromoll splitting theorem a Riemannian manifold with non-negative Ricci curvature which contains a geodesic line splits off a factor $\R$.
+In \cite{Kasue83} Kasue proved a version of this result in the presence of boundary components: A Riemannian manifold with mean convex and compact boundary and nonnegative Ricci curvature that contains a geodesic ray with initial point in the boundary splits off $[0, \infty)$.
 Kasue also proved that a Riemannian manifold with more than one compact mean convex boundary component and non-negative Ricci curvature is isometric to a product $[0,D]\times N$.
 In particular, there are exactly two boundary components and the mean curvature vanishes.
-Croke and Kleiner \cite{crokekleiner} showed that this is the special case of a more general splitting principle for Riemannian manifolds with boundary that have arbitrary lower mean curvature bounds and arbitrary lower Ricci curvature bounds.
+Croke and Kleiner \cite{crokekleiner} showed that this is the special case of a more general splitting principle for Riemannian manifolds with boundary.
 Generalisations for Bakry-Emery Ricci curvature bounds have been obtained by Sakurai \cite{sakurai} and Moore-Woolgar \cite{mw}.

-In this article our first goal is to generalize Kasue's rigidity theorem to the nonsmooth context of $\RCD$ spaces.
+In this article one of our main goals is to generalize Kasue's rigidity theorems to the nonsmooth context of $\RCD$ spaces.
 The latter is the celebrated synthetic notion of Ricci curvature bounded from below for metric measure spaces.
 The class of $\RCD$ spaces includes Riemannian manifolds with convex boundary.
-However Riemannian manifolds that admit boundary with mean curvature bounds are in general not in this class.
-In the presence of boundary components the interior of the Riemannian manifold may not be geodesically convex and therefore will not satisfy any $\RCD(K,N)$ condition.
-Hence, for a generalization of Kasue's theorem our framework is the class of open subsets inside $\RCD$ spaces whose boundary admits a lower mean curvature bound in a generalized sense.
+However Riemannian manifolds that admit boundary with only mean curvature bounded from below are in general not in this class: In the presence of boundary components the interior of a Riemannian manifold may not be geodesically convex and therefore will not satisfy any $\RCD(K,N)$ condition.
+Hence, for a generalization of Kasue's theorem we consider open subsets inside $\RCD$ spaces whose boundary admits a lower mean curvature bound in a generalized sense.